jacheung/twilio-page-tracker/README.md

-# page tracker via Twilio SMS and host via Heroku
+# page tracker via Twilio SMS and hosting via Heroku

-Page trackers are valuable tools with various use cases such as price or item-restock monitoring, news notifications, or seeing when a competitor's website has changed.
-However, current trackers such as [visualping](https://visualping.io/) run in browser with great ping frequency (ceiling of 1s) but eats up valuable compute resources, assumes that your PC is constantly on, and also assumes that you're nearby to receive the notification.
-Visualping also offers a remote solution but the ping frequency is low (sampling frequency ceiling of 5 minutes, 65 checks/month) and increasing checks/month will incur fees.
+Page trackers are valuable tools with various use cases such as price or item-restock monitoring or notifications when a news article has released.

+Current trackers such as [visualping](https://visualping.io/) run in browser with great sampling frequency (ceiling of 1s) but eats up valuable compute resources and assumes you're nearby to receive the notification.
+A remote solution exists but the sampling frequency is low and increasing checks/month will incur fees (5 minutes, 65 checks/month limit for free tier).

-Twilio page tracker overcomes these limitations by creating a free easily hostable application with a simple config file.
-The application is Heroku hostable ready and can run 24/7 on a free tier (overcoming challenges of checks/month), sample at a frequency of 1 second (matching visualping's ceiling rate), and provide SMS notifications when any change is detected.
+Twilio page tracker overcomes these limitations by creating a **free and easily hostable application** with a simple config file.
+The application is Heroku hostable ready, runs 24/7, can sample at a frequency of 1 second, and provide SMS notifications when any change is detected.

-## Setup and deployment
+## Setup and deployments

 There are a couple steps for set up and deployment:

-#### 1) Clone this github repo
+### 1) Clone this github repo

-#### 2) config.yml
+### 2) Edit config.yml
 this file lives within the repo and will determine what is tracked, what number to send the notification to, and where/what is sent as a notification

 > **website**: website you'd like to track (enclose in apostrophes)